 On September 2nd, 1945, less than one month after the atomic bombs were dropped on Hiroshima and Nagasaki, representatives from the Empire of Japan signed the unconditional surrender of Japan to the Allies.
 This event, which officially marked the end of World War II, took place on the deck of the USS Missouri anchored in Tokyo Bay.

 All throughout East Asia and the Pacific, the mass disarmament of Imperial Japanese forces began: weapons were collected, officers were debriefed and documented, and soldiers were relieved and sent home.
-For others, the war would go on for decades.
+For other Japanese holdouts, the war would go on for decades.

 During the war, Japan had sent troops to almost every inhabitable island in the Pacific with the single charge of defending the Emperor and his territory with their lives.
 Some soldiers were so cut off from civilization that they either did not know that the war was over or they simply refused to believe it.